robang74/git-functions/README.md

 * `gfupdate`: update the installation and reload the functions
 * `gitshell`: spawns a restricted shell with the git-funtions enviroment
 * `pipenull`: `cmd | pipenull` instead of `cmd >/dev/null`, use ${PIPESTATUS[@]}
+* `cdtop`: change directory to the top level of the repository and prints the full path
 * `redef_git`: redefine the function `_git()` which is used internally
 * `reset_git`: reset `_git()` to the default command `git`
 * `egnc`: function alias for `egrep --color=never`